Privacy Notice

 The right to object

-Where NHS Cheshire and Merseyside processes personal data about you on the basis of being required to do so for the performance of a task in the public interest/exercise of official authority, you have a right to object to the processing.
+Where the ICB processes personal data about you on the basis of being required to do so for the performance of a task in the public interest/exercise of official authority, you have a right to object to the processing.

 You must have an objection on grounds relating to your particular situation.